-Hans is the only man in the battalion to escape Death today.
+Hans is the only man in the battalion to escape Death that day.

-Before each battle the Sergeant would ask for a volunteers for some mysterious task, like cleaning the bathroom with a toothbrush.
+Before each battle the Sergeant asks for a volunteers for some mysterious task, like cleaning the bathroom with a toothbrush.

 Nobody wants to volunteer, because to volunteer is to admit you would prefer to stay behind while your fellows go into battle.

 But, Erik volunteers Hans, and so Hans stays behind writing letters while the rest go out to die.

 Hans will evade death again in 1943, fighting in World War II.

 Hans keeps the accordion with him all through WWI.

 After WWI he finds Erik's family, in Stuttgart.